Well-being

 Nurturing our students’ well-being is the cornerstone of all we do.
 Students need to feel safe and happy coming to school in order to thrive and reach their full potential.
-All pupils have an allocated tutor who they see daily, as well as a Head of Learning for their year group who is responsible for their pastoral care.
-We also have a team of Learning Coaches whose role is specifically to support the wellbeing of the pupils, in liaison with their families where needed.
+All pupils have an allocated tutor who they see daily, as well as a Head of Year for their year group who is responsible for their pastoral care.
+We also have a team of Well-being Coordinators whose role is specifically to support the wellbeing of the pupils, in liaison with their families where needed.

 Whole School Approach to Well-being